Get answers to common questions around compatibility, installation, and support for Windows 10 Enterprise.

 Is there an easy way to assess if my organization's devices are ready to upgrade to Windows 10?

-Windows Analytics Upgrade Readiness (formerly known as Upgrade Analytics) provides powerful insights and recommendations about the computers, applications, and drivers in your organization, at no extra cost and without additional infrastructure requirements.
-This new service guides you through your upgrade and feature update projects using a workflow based on Microsoft recommended practices.
+Desktop Analytics provides powerful insights and recommendations about the computers, applications, and drivers in your organization, at no extra cost and without other infrastructure requirements.
+This service guides you through your upgrade and feature update projects using a workflow based on Microsoft recommended practices.
 Up-to-date inventory data allows you to balance cost and risk in your upgrade projects.
-You can find additional product information at Windows Analytics.

 Administration and deployment